faiyazbits/simplejs/README.md

 # simplejs
-A repo for simple Js workshop
+A repo for simple JS workshop